apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 If the `--io-stats` option is specified, the tool will print some statistics about the I/O operations performed during the execution of the check command.
 This option is optional and is disabled by default.

+The optional `--persistent-cache-path PERSISTENT_CACHE_PATH` argument allows to specify the path for the persistent disk cache. `PERSISTENT_CACHE_PATH` must be a valid path.

+The optional `--persistent-cache-size-gb <PERSISTENT_CACHE_SIZE_GB>` argument allows to limit the maximum size of the persistent disk cache to `<PERSISTENT_CACHE_SIZE_GB>`.
+If not specified, the default size will be limited to `50` GB.

 ### <a name="compact"/> Compact